 But what separates the SAT and PSAT from one another?
 As it turns out, both the SAT and the PSAT are heavily connected.
 The PSAT generally acts as a predecessor to the SAT.
 One may even call it a practice test for the actual SAT.
 In terms of content, scoring, and structure, both tests tend to be influenced by each other very strongly.
 However, they are not identical.
-Let us lay out for you the differences between these two exams Click Here to Download.
+Let us layout for you the differences between these two exams.
+To learn more check out the website here.

 Having discussed how the PSAT is quite different from, while still being similar to the SAT, let us now move on to the other facets of the standardized test.
 In addition to its preparatory role for the regular SAT, the PSAT also is the basic qualification test for the National Merit Scholarship Program.
 Simply put, the scholarships’ eligibility is determined through this very test.
 Roughly 7500 people go on to win this scholarship every year.

 While there are so many similarities between the SAT and the PSAT, as we discussed already, there is a distinct pattern that the PSAT follows when it comes to the exam procedure.
 There are a total of three sections on this test, which are Reading, Writing, and Math.
 In this very specific order, these sections appear only once throughout the exam.